lwjglgamedev/zvk/bookcontents/chapter-01/chapter-01.md

 `create` function, the name of the window and a reference to the `Game` struct which will implement the application logic.
 This is controlled by the following functions:

-- `cleanup`: Which is invoked when the application finished to properly release the acquired resources.
+- `cleanup`: Which is invoked when the application finishes to properly release the acquired resources.
 - `init`: Invoked upon application startup to create the required resources (meshes, textures, etc.).
-- `input`: Which is invoked periodically so that the application can update its stated reacting to user input.
+- `input`: called periodically so that the application can update its stated reacting to user input.
-- `update`: Which is invoked periodically so that the application can update its state.
+- `update`: called periodically so that the application can update its state.

 ## Engine

-Engine code us located under `src/eng` and all the submodules are defined in the `mod.zig` file:
+Engine code is located under `src/eng` and all the submodules are defined in the `mod.zig` file:

 ```zig
 pub const engine = @import("eng.zig");